Cindi Katz: Fellowships and awards

 Katz received dissertation fellowships from the National Science Foundation and the American Association of University Women.
 She held a post-doctoral fellowship in Environmental Psychology at the CUNY Graduate Center from the National Institute of Mental Health.
 In 2003–4, Katz was a fellow at the Radcliffe Institute for Advanced Study at Harvard University, where she conducted research on US childhood as spectacle.
 Katz and Nancy K. Miller were awarded the Council of Editors of Learned Journals (CELJ) 2007 Phoenix Award for Significant Editorial Achievement for their work on transforming WSQ: Women's Studies Quarterly.
 This award is given to the most-improved journal that has launched an overall effort of revitalization or transformation within the previous three years.
 In 2011–12 she was the Diane Middlebrook and Carl Djerassi Visiting Professor of Gender Studies at Cambridge University and Helen Cam Visiting Fellow at Girton College.
 In 2015 Katz received the James Blaut Memorial Award for Scholarship, Teaching, and Activism toward Social Justice from the Socialist and Critical Geography Specialty Group, Association of American Geographers.
-Katz was the recipient of the American Association of Geographers 2021 Distinguished Scholarship Honors.
+Katz was the recipient of the American Association of Geographers 2021 Distinguished Scholarship Honors and in 2024 of their Lifetime Achievement Honor.